phile21/alx-low_level_programming/0x02-functions_nested_loops/README.md

 There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important -  A C program having a function that prints the last digit of a number

 I'm federal agent Jack Bauer, and today is the longest day of my life - A C program having function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.

+Learn your times tables - A C program having a function that prints the 9 times table, starting with 0